momochi000/typewar/README.md

 + Text line breaks rather than displays in line.
 + Need to distinguish between player text frags and enemy text frags (story exists)
 + Need to handle backspace (it goes back in the browser history)
-+ Player/enemy health switches places
 + At battle end, should display a battle over scene
 + At some point keyboard input stops being handled

-#### BUG: when a fragment that you're currently typing goes off screen, it never
-  * releases the keyboard focus (need to unbind)
+#### BUG: when a fragment that you're currently typing goes off screen, it never releases the keyboard focus (need to unbind)
+On further investigation, my guess was correct: A text fragment had exited the battle area but was not deallocated.
+Next experiment, we want to see if a text fragment is correctly being destroyed when it leaves the battle arena.
+Will need to check Typewar.Engine.BattleManager.getAllLiveFragments() and ensure it's size is always equal to the number of fragments we see on screen.

+I think I see the problem now.
+When a text fragment goes live (enters the live queue), it does not get destroyed when it goes off the screen edge.
+Now let's trace why this might be.

+#### BUG: Player/enemy health switches places
 #### BUG: there is a bug where the input manager stops accepting inputs.
   * Try to trigger this bug and investigate.
 This may be related to not releasing keyboard focus.
 #### BUG: player/enemy health switches places.
   * Whoever takes more damage appears on the right
+#### BUG: when multiple fragments are 'active' deactivate any that get a wrong input
-#### use different attack animation from slime (something more visible)
+#### Use a different attack animation from slime (something more visible)
 #### Tweak balance so that text flies at the player more smoothly (from the npc)
-#### Hook up the player character to retrieve data from the server including
+#### Hook up the player character to retrieve data from the server including a vocabulary
-  a vocabulary
 #### Gather stats on player typing.
   * Create an object for each keypress with a timestamp.
 Send back to server and save.
 #### Get a simple library of text in there to test actual typing.
 #### Rework npc slime sprite
 #### Create a module that governs the display of the battle.
-It needs to handle
-  crafty's zoom level and move things around the scene appropriately.
+It needs to handle crafty's zoom level and move things around the scene appropriately.
 This should probably go in the Camera component.
 Currently, we want to set a higher zoom level because the 2d sprites we're using are small and on any decent display are too tiny and hard to see.
 We want to scale up the scene but this means we have to move all the entities and the offset of the crafty stage.
 The camera component should maintain a zoom level and be able to translate coordinates in scene space to screen space and vice versa.
 #### Distinguish somehow the difference between player cast text fragments and npc
   sent ones (appearance)..
 #### PERFORMANCE: seems like dom nodes aren't getting properly removed when text